 Carla S. CegielskiOhio Genealogical Society Annual Conference, Columbus, OhioTreasures of the Internet Archive

 Carla S. CegielskiOhio Genealogical Society Annual Conference, Columbus, OhioEstate Planning Genealogy-Style

 Dana Ann Palmer, CGOhio Genealogical Society - Annual Conference, Columbus, OhioBusting Through Brick Walls by Understanding County Boundaries

-Jill MorelliSkagit Valley Genealogical society, Burlington Senior Center"An Overview of Scandinavian Research:" Intimidated by International research?
+Jill MorelliSkagit Valley Genealogical society, Burlington Senior Center, 1011 Greenleaf Avenue, Burlington, WA"An Overview of Scandinavian Research:" Intimidated by International research?
 Scandinavian records are some of the most approachable.
-Learn about the "Big Four"--parish, clerical surveys, probate and emigration records for Denmark, Sweden and Norway.
+Learn about the "Big Three"--parish, censuses/clerical surveys, and emigration records for Denmark, Sweden and Norway.

 Gail Shaffer BlankenauSioux Valley Genealogical Society, Sioux Falls, South DakotaBeginning Genealogy -- Hunting and Gathering

 Karen KrugmanWaterford Genealogy Society Lock-In, Waterford Library, 6 Pm to midnightHere Comes The Judge (Courthouse Records)

 Tina BeairdDuPage Genealogical Society, 225 n.
 Cross Street Wheaton, IL 60187Newspaper Necessities: Newspapers hold an astounding amount of genealogical and local history information other than obituaries.
 Learn how to find the hidden gems in newspapers like claim day notices, cards of thanks, society news, tax notices and more.
 Learn how to locate digital copies of original newspapers as well as what online indexes and abstracts exist.